Melatonin as a medication and supplement: Contraindications

-Contraindications of melatonin include hypersensitivity reactions among others.
+Contraindications to the use of melatonin include hypersensitivity reactions among others.
 It is not recommended in people with autoimmune diseases due to lack of data in these individuals.
 Prolonged-release pharmaceutical melatonin (Circadin) contains lactose and should not be used in people with the lactase deficiency or glucose–galactose malabsorption.
 Use of melatonin is also not recommend in women who are pregnant or breastfeeding or in people with liver disease.

 Adverse effects

 Melatonin appears to cause very few side effects as tested in the short term, up to three months, at low doses.
 Two systematic reviews found no adverse effects of exogenous melatonin in several clinical trials, and comparative trials found the adverse effects headaches, dizziness, nausea, and drowsiness were reported about equally for both melatonin and placebo.
 Prolonged-release melatonin is safe with long-term use of up to 12 months.
 Although not recommended for long-term use beyond this, low-dose melatonin is generally safer, and a better alternative, than many prescription and over-the-counter sleep aids if a sleeping medication must be used for an extended period of time.
 Low doses of melatonin are usually sufficient to produce a hypnotic effect in most people.
 Higher doses do not appear to result in a stronger effect but instead appear to cause drowsiness for a longer period of time.

 There is emerging evidence that the timing of taking exogenous melatonin in relation to food is also an important factor.
 Specifically, taking exogenous melatonin shortly after a meal is correlated with impaired glucose tolerance.
 Therefore, Rubio-Sastre and colleagues recommend waiting at least 2 hours after the last meal before taking a melatonin supplement.

 Melatonin can cause nausea, next-day grogginess, and irritability.
 In autoimmune disorders, evidence is conflicting whether melatonin supplementation may ameliorate or exacerbate symptoms due to immunomodulation.

 Melatonin can lower follicle-stimulating hormone levels.
 Melatonin's effects on human reproduction remain unclear.

 Some supplemental melatonin users report an increase in vivid dreaming.
 Extremely high doses of melatonin increased REM sleep time and dream activity in people both with and without narcolepsy.

-In 2022 the American Academy of Sleep Medicine (AASM) advised that parents should talk to a healthcare professional before giving melatonin or any supplement to children.
 Increased use of melatonin in the 21st century has significantly increased reports of melatonin overdose, calls to poison control centers, and related emergency department visits for children.
-The number of children who unintentionally ingested melatonin supplements in the US had increased 530% from 2012 to 2021.
+The number of children who unintentionally ingested melatonin supplements in the US has increased 530% from 2012 to 2021.
 Over 4,000 reported ingestions required a hospital stay, and 287 children required intensive care.
-And the AASM says there is little evidence that melatonin supplementation is effective in treating insomnia in healthy children.
+The American Academy of Sleep Medicine says there is little evidence that melatonin supplementation is effective in treating insomnia in healthy children.